Painter and Decorator

 However, you usually need to complete an apprenticeship and gain a National Certificate in Painting and Decorating (Level 4).
 The Building and Construction Industry Training Organisation (BCITO) oversees painting and decorating apprenticeships.

-- Building and Construction Industry Training Organisation (BCITO) website - information on apprenticeships
+- Building and Construction Industry Training Organisation (BCITO) website - apprenticeships

-- Master Painters website - information on pre-trade courses, apprenticeships and career pathways
+- Master Painters website - pre-trade courses, apprenticeships and career pathways

 There are no specific secondary education requirements to become a painter and decorator.
 However, construction and mechanical technologies, maths, design and visual communication, and painting are useful.